 A: Donations are always appreciated.
 Make your contribution to the Bolsa Chica Land Trust, our parent organization.
 Please see the Land Trust’s Donate page for more information.

 A: No. While many of our regular volunteers and Core Team are members of the Bolsa Chica Land Trust, you don’t have to be a member of the Land Trust to volunteer with the Bolsa Chica Stewards – all you have to do is show up!
-And there is no fee or registration required for work days.
-However, if you are bringing a group of 25 or more please give us in advance so that we can make certain to have enough snacks and water on hand.
+And there is no fee for work days, but we do ask volunteers to register/sign up in advance.
+However, if you are bringing a group of 25 or more please email us at Beverley@BCLandTrust.org in advance so that we can make certain to have enough snacks and water on hand.